jbcodeforce/ML-studies/docs/coding/langgraph.md

 }
 ```

-The LLM is generating some statement that tool calling is needed by matching ti the tool named specified during LLM creation.
+The LLM is generating some statements that tool calling is needed by matching to the tool name specified (e.g. `tavily_search_results_json`) during LLM creation.

 ```json
 "generations": [